Where it all began…

 Pamela Polston and Paula Routly never planned to start a business.
 The two arts editors launched Burlington-based newsweekly Seven Days in 1995 after their former paper was sold out from under them.
 They began with a staff of six and a circulation of 12,000.

 They believed Vermonters were ready for a smart, edgy and locally owned alternative to the mainstream media, and their instincts proved to be right.
-Twenty-five years later, their company employs more than 60 people who produce seven print publications, as well as numerous events, email newsletters and a weekly web video series that’s racked up millions of views on YouTube.
+The company now employs more than 60 people who produce several print publications, as well as numerous events, email newsletters and a weekly web video series that’s racked up millions of views on YouTube.

 With a print circulation of 35,000 copies a week — and a substantial digital readership — Seven Days has become an essential source for Vermont news, views and culture.